-Abu Dhabi Stem Cells Center Participates In International Clinical Trial For Multiple Sclerosis
+Abu Dhabi Stem Cells Center participates in international clinical trial for Multiple Sclerosis

-Early-stage cell therapy trial shows promise for treating secondary MS Study published in leading medical journal, Cell Stem Cell.

-ABU DHABI- Abu Dhabi Stem Cells Center (ADSCC), a subsidiary of PureHealth – the largest healthcare platform in the Middle East, has announced its participation in an international clinical trial for treating secondary Multiple Sclerosis (MS).
+(MENAFN- APCO Worldwide) ABU DHABI, UAE, 8 December 2023 -- Abu Dhabi Stem Cells Center (ADSCC), a subsidiary of PureHealth – the largest healthcare platform in the Middle East, has announced its participation in an international clinical trial for treating secondary Multiple Sclerosis (MS).

 The study, conducted by a team of scientists led by the University of Milano-Bicocca and the University of Cambridge UK, has shown that an injection of a type of stem cell into the brains of patients living with MS is safe, well tolerated and has a long-lasting effect that appears to protect the brain from further damage.